 Prepare yourself with Belief

-To prepare for NEET in one month is very critical and crucial for cracking the examination and all the students need to concentrate on the exam preparation rather than thinking about the cancellation of the examination.
+To prepare for NEET in the last one month is very critical and crucial for cracking the examination and all the students need to concentrate on the exam preparation rather than thinking about the cancellation of the examination.
 Leave the thoughts about the cancellation or postponement and prepare yourself with a belief that the exam will definitely be conducted in time and there will be no postponement.
-Unless if you are thinking about the cancellation and if in case it is conducted as per schedule then no one can get you not even a minute back for the lost time of your preparation.
+Unless if you are thinking about cancellation and if in case it is conducted as per schedule then no one can get you not even a minute back for the lost time of your preparation.

 How to prepare for NEET in one month

 The last one month is not that much time left to prepare but not that difficult also to crack if you properly planned at least from this day.
 Every expert, teacher, academicians and parents might be giving bundles of ideas and plans to you on how to prepare for NEET in this last one month.
 Might be feeling frustrating but any advice may help you to get into a tract in the right time will help you to succeed.